 - All single students under the age of 24 are required to live on campus.
 Students may be exempt if they are commuting from the home of their parents or legal guardians.
 Any requests for exceptions must be made in writing to the Administration at least one month prior to registration. - All single students over the age of 24 must obtain special approval to live on-campus from the Administration.
+The request must be made in writing at least one month prior to registration. - All single students over the age of 24 must obtain special approval to live on-campus from the Administration.
 The request must be made in writing at least one month prior to registration. - All married students attending CMC without the accompaniment of their spouse must obtain special approval to live on campus by the Administration.
 The request must be made in writing at least one month prior to registration. - All students who have been previously married and are separated or divorced must obtain special approval to live on campus by the Administration.
 The request must be made in writing at least one month prior to registration. - Semi-private rooms are available only by way of an approval process.
-Special consideration will be given to seniors and student leaders.

-- Dormitories will be closed between the fall and spring semesters, fall and spring break, school holidays and during summer vacation.
-All students will be expected to vacate their rooms before 9:00 p.m. the day school is let out. - All personal belongings will need to be removed during the summer vacation. - Students are responsible for securing their personal property against theft or damage during any break or vacation period. - Personal property left by students during the summer vacation period will be disposed of after ten days. - Students are responsible for shipping & receiving their personal property. - Special housing arrangements: Any student who cannot leave the school within the time required of any break or vacation period must make special arrangements through the Office of Student Services at least one week in advance of the break.
+Special consideration will be given to seniors and student leaders. - Dormitories will be closed between the fall and spring semesters, fall and spring break, school holidays and during summer vacation.
+All students will be expected to vacate their rooms before 12:00pm, the day school is let out. - All personal belongings will need to be removed during the summer vacation. - Students are responsible for securing their personal property against theft or damage during any break or vacation period. - Personal property left by students during the summer vacation period will be disposed of after ten days. - Students are responsible for shipping & receiving their personal property. - Special housing arrangements: Any student who cannot leave the school within the time required of any break or vacation period must make special arrangements through the Office of Student Services at least one week in advance of the break.
 Extended stays will be extremely limited.
 Students will be charged a \$10.00 fee per day and meals will not be provided.
 All heating and air-conditioning systems in the dormitories will be turned off during breaks and holidays. - Room Request Deposit: All new students and incoming transfer students will be charged a \$150 dorm deposit.
 This fee is partially refundable.
 Upon registration and dorm move-in, \$100 of the initial deposit will be credited to the student's account at the conclusion of late registration and proof of dormitory occupancy. - If an applicant decides not to attend, the Administration office must receive written notification before July 31 (Fall semester deadline) or January 10 (Spring semester deadline) in order to receive a \$100 reimbursement.
-14. If the Administration office is not contacted by these deadlines, no refund will be given.
-Each semester, current students wishing to request a room will pay, in advance, a non-refundable reservation fee of \$50. - Married Students: CMC provides a limited number of apartments for married students.
+If the Administration office is not contacted by these deadlines, no refund will be given. - Married Students: CMC provides a limited number of apartments for married students.
 A variety of off-campus housing facilities also exist in the city of San Antonio.